billingsmoore/MLotsawa/Docs/TibetanToEnglishTranslation.md

-# Training the Tibetan Script Translation Model
+# Training the Tibetan Script Translation Model (Oct 1, 2024)

 To begin training the translation model to accept Tibetan script, my hope was that using the model that was pre-trained for phonetic translations would be more effective than training the base T5 model from scratch.
 My guess being that the pre-trained model would either learn to transliterate